quii/lol-notes/readme.md

     Swain --> DontVeigar[Dont pick vs Veigar]
 ```

+## What every comp needs

+- Engage
+- Disengage/peel
+- Mix of AP/AD
+- 1 or 2 frontliners

+Nuance to it though

+- For example if Fiora, we need something to match her on the side lanes
+- If there are tanks, you need consistent DPS, rather than burst
+- Think about power through game, e.g don't pick an all-scaling comp
+- If they don't have engage, we can go poke

+### My pool needs

+- A mixture of AD and AP
+- Early/late strength
+- Need a beefy counter to assasins, Galio/Sett

 ## After getting prio, these are the list of items

 (todo) make a decision tree based off this vid https://www.youtube.com/watch?v=qD4Wv515IV0